 If you have trouble finding something that will work for you, don’t be afraid to ask your supervisor for recommendations.
 Your performance review is your opportunity to engage in a dialogue and work together to find solutions.

-50 self-evaluation phrases to use on your next performance review
+50 sample phrases to use in your next performance review

 When you write your self-evaluation, there are three main areas you want to focus on.
 These include:

 - What to keep doing – What have you done that has contributed to your accomplishments?
 What has helped you develop strong working relationships?